 DHC Lip Cream Has Become A Traveler’s Must-Buy in Japan

-The lip cream is often placed alongside Perfect Whip and other popular items at prominent spots outside drugstores to lure customers into the store.
+The lip cream was often placed alongside Perfect Whip and other popular items at prominent spots outside drugstores to lure customers into the store.
 If that’s not conclusive of how popular DHC Lip Cream was, I also saw it being sold as a bundle set in Osaka Kansai Airport.
 And no, we are not talking about a bundle of three or five pieces.
 We are talking about 10 pieces in a pack.

 Hello!
 That’s a lot of cream for the lips, man!
 If this product isn’t travelers’ favorite, there’s no reason why it would be bundled this way, right?
 Because, otherwise, how can anyone consume 10 lip creams before its expiry?